Support Us

 Supporting Field Study

 Field activity has remained an integral part of the undergraduate course.
-From the first year excursion to Pembroke to worldwide trips throughout the course, Oxford earth scientists are given opportunities from the beginning to develop the practical tools required for research.
+From the first year excursion to Pembroke to worldwide trips throughout the course, Oxford Earth Scientists are given opportunities from the beginning to develop the practical tools required for research.
 In turn, this ensures that tomorrow’s experts are scientifically trained to break new ground in their studies.

 As an essential part of the degree, the Department of Earth Sciences actively welcomes contributions to support this aspect of the course in particular.
 Supporting field work gives donors the opportunity to make a real impact in the lives of students at all levels of giving.